Cyber-Physical Systems Engineering Major

 This program is mainly intended for students transferring from a Maryland public community college.
 While students at the College Park campus can pursue the program, they will not be able to seek admission into the School of Engineering and the Cyber-Physical Systems Engineering major until they have completed the Engineering LEP gateway courses, required first and and second year major courses, lower-level General Education requirements, and have earned at least 60 credits.
 The junior and senior years would take place at the Shady Grove campus.

-Program Education Objectives
+Program Educational Objectives

-The program education objective of this program is to produce a well-trained workforce in the emerging technologies of internet of things.
+The program educational objective of this program is to produce a well-trained workforce in the emerging technologies of internet of things.
 The Bachelor of Science in Cyber-Physical Systems Engineering will produce engineering graduates who:

 - Use their hardware and software engineering design training and problem-solving skills to contribute professionally in an industrial, research and applications environment;